• Careers Home

 Physical Demand:

-•Position requires the ability to travel to various locations within the Rush system.
+•Position requires the ability to travel to all locations within the Rush system, as necessary.

 Responsibilities:

-•Reports to and works closely with Senior Investigative Counsel providing regular updates on investigation progress; escalates critical issues as appropriate.
+•Reports to and works closely with OIE’s Director and Senior Investigative Counsel, providing regular updates on allegations of patient abuse as they are received, as well as investigation progress, escalating critical issues as appropriate.

-•Creates investigative plan, coordinating and conducting party and witness interviews promptly and thoroughly.
+•Creates investigative plan, coordinating and conducting witness interviews promptly and thoroughly.

-•Maintains timely communication with all involved parties and key stakeholders.
+•Maintains timely communication with all involved parties and institutional stakeholders.

 •Establishes rapport and works cooperatively with various levels of faculty, staff, students, patients, and outside entities.